Thank you for stopping by the Savery Life.

-This content of this blog is unified around shifting one’s attitude away from always trying to have the newest or the most stuff to appreciating, making the most of, and intelligently utilizing what you have.
+This content of this blog is unified around shifting what we chase: away from always trying to have the newest or the most stuff to appreciating, making the most of, and intelligently utilizing what you have.

 When an attitude of saving is developed, it is eminently possible to live well while saving a large percentage of one’s income (in most situations).

-I love to cook and eat real food, I’m interested in style and design, and I think it’s important to travel from time to time.
+I love to cook and eat real food, I’m interested in style and design, and I think it’s important to travel from time to time (even though I’m mostly a homebody).
 I am able to do these things while still saving some money.